shootinputin007/bart_large_mnli/README.md

 # Using bart_large_mnli to label transaction types

+# Purpose
+Labeling specific types of transactions before sending them to the model can be useful for a few things:
+* Different types of transactions could require different system prompts for optimal explanation; providing labels before running the model would allow for dynamic changing of system prompts
+* Large transactions, as well as transactions with multiple similar values for different assets, sometimes hallucinate and require a better model to get the decimals and amounts right; if we can label them beforehand, we can upgrade the model immediately

 ### Flow
 * Import the classifier from huggingface
 * Import a Tenderly json object for a transaction